aernesto/ExampleGitExercise/README.md

 The present repo solves the problem above by:
 - assigning a specific branch to each collaboration
 - assigning annotated tags (release versions) to every commit that was shared

-# In a Nutshell
-Version-Control Systems like Git and their associated online platforms such as GitHub are essential because:
-1. It is easy to get Open Source code written by others
-2. It is easy to share code (open source or not) with others
-3. It is **great** to keep track of the history of your project

 # Resources
 - [High-Level Intro to GitHub](https://youtu.be/w3jLJU7DT5E)